 Introduction

 Sweetness and sweetness enhancers (S&SEs) are useful tools to reduce sugars and foods and beverages.
 S&SEs represent a class of diverse molecules that typically supply the sweetness of sucrose but at much smaller (100-1000 fold) amounts and can be used in foods and beverages to supply sweetness with little to no energy.
 Common S&SEs include artificial sweeteners such as sucralose, aspartame, and acesulfame-K and plant-based sweeteners such as stevia and monk fruit extracts.
 Although S&SEs have global regulatory approval, the safety and efficacy of S&SEs against some health outcomes is controversial and their continued use has been questioned (WHO Guideline 2023).
 Furthermore, there are differences in findings between observational studies and randomised controlled trials (RCTs) (Lohner et al 2017; Higgins and Mattes 2019; Toews et al 2019; Andrade et al 2021; Pang et al 2021; WHO Guideline 2023).
 Observational studies typically establish correlations or associations over the long term, whereas RCTs, which are considered the gold standard of studies but are generally more short-term, are useful in establishing causal relationships and are more relevant to establish safety and efficacy of S&SEs.
 It is therefore important to collect human clinical information on S&SEs in a comprehensive database that can be used as a key point of reference which organises health related information from human clinical studies regarding the use of S&SEs in humans.
 Thus, RCTs which evaluate S&SEs under controlled circumstances are captured in the database rather than observational studies.
-A similar database has been generated for dietary fibers (Diet-Related Fibers and Human Health Outcomes Database; Tufts University) (Livingston et al 2016).
+A similar database has been generated for dietary fibres (Diet-Related Fibers and Human Health Outcomes Database; Tufts University) (Livingston et al 2016).
 A need for a database on S&SEs was proposed in 2016 along with an evidence map (Wang et al 2016); however as of early 2024 no such database existed.

 Therefore, The SWEET project aimed to create such a database for use as a reference tool for RCTs evaluating S&SEs and which could also serve as a tool useful for carrying out systematic reviews and meta-analyses.
 The Health Impact Database is publicly available and accessible via a web-based portal at https://sweetproject.eu/HIdatabase and downloadable.
 A table/spreadsheet format is used for the Health Impact Database and lists the S&SEs corresponding health impact data.